SupeRuier/awesome-active-learning/contents/pb_classification.md

   - Error Reduction: Most directly, reduce the generalization error.
   - Variance Reduction: We can still reduce generalization error indirectly by minimizing output variance.
   - Expected Model Change: If the selected instance will bring the largest model change, it could be considered as the most valuable instance.
+  - Entropy Change: The reduction of prediction entropy on the evaluation set after adding a new item.

 Works:
 - Toward optimal active learning through sampling estimation of error reduction [2001, ICML]: Error Reduction